 }

-The frontend JavaScript uses the timestamp to calculate real-time progress, so the progress bar moves even if the API isn’t updated every second.
+The front-end JavaScript uses the timestamp to calculate real-time progress, meaning the progress bar moves even if the API isn’t updated every second.

 If You Want to Try It